yiisoft/db/docs/en/query-builder.md

 # Query builder

-Built on top of [Yii DB](https://github.com/yiisoft/db), query builder allows you to construct a **SQL query** in a programmatic and **DBMS-agnostic** way.
+Built on top of [Yii DB](https://github.com/yiisoft/db), query builder allows you to construct an **SQL query** in a programmatic and **DBMS-agnostic** way.

 Compared to writing **raw SQL statements**, using query builder will help you write more readable **SQL-related** code and generate more secure **SQL statements**.

-Using query builder usually involves two steps:
+Using a query builder usually involves two steps:

 1. Build a `Yiisoft\Db\Query\Query` class to represent different parts (e.g. `SELECT`, `FROM`) of a `SELECT` **SQL statement**.
 2. Execute a **query method** (e.g. `all()`, `one()`, `scalar()`, `column()`, `query()`) of `Yiisoft\Db\Query\Query` to retrieve data from the database.

-The following code shows a typical way of using query builder.
+The following code shows a typical way of using a query builder.

 ```php
 <?php